andreipopescufilimon/WRO2025_Future_Engineers/README.md

 ```
 📦 WRO2025_Future_Engineers
-├── 📁 3D-models             # Contains all CAD files and 3D designs for the robot
+├── 📁 3D-models             # Contains 3D design files for the robot's components
-│   ├── 📁 old-3D-models      # Previous iterations of 3D models
+│   ├── 📁 old-3D-models     # Previous versions of 3D models
-│   └── 📁 step-models        # 3D parts in STEP format
+│   └── 📁 step-models       # 3D models in STEP format
-├── 📁 electrical-schematics # Circuit diagrams and wiring documentation
+├── 📁 electrical-schematics # Circuit diagrams and wiring
-├── 📁 github-commits        # Logs of key commits and changes made to the repository
+├── 📁 github-commits        # Commit logs and change tracking details for this repository
-├── 📁 media                 # Images, videos, and GIFs showcasing robot performance
+├── 📁 media                 # Images and videos
-│   ├── 📁 robot-photos      # Photos of the robot's assembly process
+│   ├── 📁 robot-photos      # Photos of the robot
-│   ├── 📁 team-photos       # Pictures of team members and work environment
+│   ├── 📁 team-photos       # Pictures of team members and teamwork
-│   └── 📁 video             # Recorded testing and competition performance
+│   └── 📁 video             # Recorded testing
-├── 📁 other                 # Miscellaneous files and reference materials
+├── 📁 other                 # Contains files that do not fit into other categories
 ├── 📁 src                   # Main source code for the robot
 ├── 📁 technical-draws       # Technical drawings and mechanical blueprints
 ├── 📄 LICENSE               # MIT License for the project